Which substances can act as natural antihistamines?

 Farzam K, Sabir S, O’Rourke MC.
 Antihistamines.
 2022 Jul 15.
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2022 Jan–.
 PMID: 30844215.

-One thought on “Which substances can act as natural antihistamines?
+2 thoughts on “Which substances can act as natural antihistamines?

 Leave a Reply